thanhnguyen123-dev/Recycling-Android-App/items/report.md

     - Username: comp2100@anu.edu.au  Password: comp2100
     - Username: comp6442@anu.edu.au  Password: comp6442
 * Harrison has several github accounts in his computer so sometimes it gets weird and IntelliJ changes his accounts without him knowing.
 He committed by the name of Harrison and ExyroZ.
+* We compiled this app using SDK 34.
+We've already asked permission in this [Ed post](https://edstem.org/au/courses/15738/discussion/1839054?comment=4178955)

 ## Team Members and Roles
 The key area(s) of responsibilities for each member